Medically reviewed by Kristin Hall, FNP

 Hair loss is a common problem that affects tens of millions of men every year.
 It can vary hugely in severity from a small bald patch on your crown or around your hairline to severe hair loss that affects your entire scalp.

-Although most bald spots are caused by male pattern baldness, other conditions may cause you to develop bald spots in specific areas of your scalp.
+Although one of the most common causes of bald spots is male pattern baldness, other medical conditions may cause you to develop bald spots in specific areas of your scalp.

 While bald spots can be embarrassing, they’re almost always treatable with medication, surgery or changes to your hair care and styling habits.

 Below, we’ve explained how bald spots usually form, as well as the specific conditions that can cause them.
-We’ve also shared eight techniques that you can use to help you regrow hair, get rid of bald spots and make hair loss less of a problem for you.
+We’ve also shared DIY and medical treatment techniques that you can use to help you encourage hair regrowth, get rid of bald spots and make hair loss less of a problem for you.

 Bald spots are a common symptom of hair loss.
 They develop when a large number of hairs in a specific part of your scalp shed, either suddenly or over the course of several months or years.